Valentine Holmes: Background

-Holmes was born in Townsville, Queensland to a Cook Islands mother and a New Zealand Maori father.
+Holmes was born in Townsville, Queensland to a Cook Islands mother and a New Zealand father.

 He has three older brothers and an older sister.

 He played his junior rugby league in Townsville for the Western Lions, before being signed by National Rugby League club, the Cronulla-Sutherland Sharks, in 2012 at the age of 17.

 Rugby league career

 Early career

 Holmes moved to Sydney in 2013 to play for the Cronulla-Sutherland SG Ball Cup team.
 Later that year, he made his debut for the Sharks NYC team, scoring 17 tries in 10 games and played representative rugby league for the Queensland Under 18s team.
 In September 2013, Holmes, whose father is from New Zealand, was named in the 2013 Junior Kiwis train-on squad.
 In December 2013, Holmes was named in the 2014 Queensland Academy of Sport Under 20s Emerging Origin squad.
 Holmes played 33 games, scored 24 tries and kicked 53 goals for 202 points in his U20s career from 2013 to 2015.